Client Safeguards

 utah educational savings plan logo png

 Financial Plan periodically reviews the 529 College Savings Plans of the fifty states.
 For clients who are residents of a state with an income tax, there can be advantages to investing in that state’s plan.
 For residents in a state without an income tax, such as Washington State, there is little motivation to restrict the selection to the home state.
-Our criteria in the selection process include the mutual fund companies that manage the plan, the internal investment costs, and the fee that the state exacts from the plan.
+Our criteria in the selection process includes the mutual fund companies that manage the plan, the internal investment costs, and the fee that the state exacts from the plan.
 Over the past ten years, Financial Plan has changed the plan that we use twice.
-Currently we are placing our clients into the Utah Educational Savings Plan (UESP) for its access to Dimensional Fund Advisors and Vanguard funds, its low internal costs, and the low fee .2% fee charged by the State of Utah.
+Currently we are placing our clients into the Utah Educational Savings Plan (UESP) for its access to Dimensional Fund Advisors and Vanguard funds, its low internal costs, and the low .2% fee charged by the State of Utah.

-Financial Plan has contracted with Morningstar as our research engine.
+We contract Morningstar as our research engine.
 Morningstar provides us with robust portfolio management and performance reporting, advanced research capabilities, sophisticated investment planning, and secure client communications using our Morningstar Portal.

 By All Accounts Logo

-eMoney-logoFinancial Plan has contracted with eMoney to provide a robust investment and tax engine to assist in our financial plans. eMoney provides an intuitive interface, making it easy for advisors to illustrate various aspects of financial plans, including the balance sheet, cash flow statements, straight-line projections for the future, and Monte Carlo projections.
+Financial Plan contracts eMoney to provide a robust investment and tax engine to assist in our financial plans. eMoney provides an intuitive interface, making it easy for advisors to illustrate various aspects of financial plans, including the balance sheet, cash flow statements, straight-line projections for the future, and Monte Carlo projections.
 Our Plan Dashboard is a personal website that allows clients to view their financial plan online.
 Important documents can be stored in the website vault.
-All information is protected behind a firewall and doubly encrypted.
+All information is doubly encrypted and protected behind a firewall.